Yorkshire Ambulance Service: Emergency response

 In 2013–14, YAS staff received 795,750 emergency and urgent calls, an average of over 2,180 calls a day.
 YAS responded to a total of 708,883 incidents by either a vehicle arriving on scene or by telephone advice.
 Of these, 267,716 were categorised as immediately life-threatening.
+This increased in 2024-25 where they responded to an average of over 3,381 per day.
+YAS responded to a total of 908,378 incidents by either a vehicle arriving on scene or by telephone advice.

 Like other English ambulance trusts, YAS has experienced year-on-year growth in activity since it was established in 2006; overall response activity was up by 2% from 2012–13 to 2013–14.

 YAS delivered the national emergency response target (75% of immediately life-threatening calls were reached in eight minutes and 95% of these calls within 19 minutes) for the third consecutive year in 2013–14.
 This was only achieved by YAS downgrading a large number of calls to a less serious category, they are due to be investigated by the CQC for this.

 NHS 111

 YAS runs the NHS 111 service in Yorkshire and the Humber, Bassetlaw, North Lincolnshire and North East Lincolnshire.
 The service took its one millionth call in February 2014 and is one of the highest performing NHS 111 services in England.
 Up to the end of 2013–14, the service responded to 1,100,599 calls, 94.9% of which were answered within 60 seconds (the national target is 95%).